Reinforce-Ada: An Adaptive Sampling Framework under Non-linear RL Objectives

-To normalize each prompt's influence and ensure signal quality, we downsample each prompt to a fixed-size group of $n$ responses from its collected pool.
-Moreover, to ensure a balanced signal, we try to draw $n/2$ samples from the set of correct responses and $n/2$ from the incorrect ones.
-This balanced sampling strategy is an effective technique used in several recent works \citep{xu2025not, ye2025beyond}.
-If one set is smaller than $n/2$, the remaining slots are filled from the other set.
-This balanced construction ensures that every group has a mix of outcomes, thereby guaranteeing a non-zero reward variance ($\sigma_r > 0$) and a meaningful gradient for every prompt in the training batch.

 \paragraph{Exit condition.} The elimination rule plays a central role in shaping the algorithm's behavior.
-We consider two primary exit conditions: \begin{itemize} \item \textbf{Positive-focused} (\textsc{Reinforce-Ada-pos}): A prompt is deactivated until we collect at least one correct response. \item \textbf{Balanced} (\textsc{Reinforce-Ada-balance}): A prompt is deactivated until a minimum of $n/2$ correct \textbf{and} $n/2$ incorrect responses have been collected. \end{itemize} The \textsc{Reinforce-Ada-pos} condition is motivated by variance reduction principles in rejection sampling fine-tuning \citep{yao2025optimizing}, emphasizing the efficient accumulation of positive examples.
-In contrast, \textsc{Reinforce-Ada-balance} enforces the collection of both successes and failures, ensuring a more diverse set of training signals before a prompt is deactivated.
+We consider two primary exit conditions: \begin{itemize} \item \textbf{Positive-focused} (\textsc{Reinforce-Ada-Seq-pos}): A prompt is deactivated once we collect at least $K_{\text{pos}}$ correct responses (e.g., $K_{\text{pos}}=16$). \item \textbf{Balanced} (\textsc{Reinforce-Ada-Seq-balance}): A prompt is deactivated once at least $K_{\text{pos}}$ correct \textbf{and} $K_{\text{neg}}$ incorrect responses have been collected (e.g., $K_{\text{pos}}=K_{\text{neg}}=8$). \end{itemize} Both strategies ensure that difficult prompts (low $p_i$) receive more samples, thereby realizing the goal of our theoretical framework. \textsc{Reinforce-Ada-Seq-balance} further emphasizes collecting failure cases, which intuitively corresponds to the behavior of GRPO-type weights that emphasizes prompts with pass rates near 0 or near 1.
+This design encourages gathering a more diverse set of training signals before a prompt is eventually deactivated.